gpys/NodeJSTakeHome/README.md

 # Submission

-Once you're satisfied with what you've built.
-Invite *github-user* to your provide repo and email your recruiter to inform the dev team.
+Once you're satisfied with what you've built, invite [Shane Sutro](https://github.com/ShaneSutro) to your forked repo and email Shane to inform the dev team to take a look.

 # Getting started

 With latest Node LTS installed, run the following commands:
+- `npm install`

 ## What will you find inside this boilerplate

 In this boilerplate, you will find:
 - The main entry file: `index.js`
-- A `README.md` file to document your comments and design decisions
+- A `DESIGN_EXPLANATION.md` file to document your comments and design decisions
 - Inside the `package.json`, we added the following packages:
     - `express`